 Additional Information Needed to Charter a Yacht in Croatia

 LOCAL LANGUAGE: Croatian

-LOCAL CURRENCY: Kuna; some establishments accept Euros for payment; cash, credit cards, and traveler's checks accepted at most restaurants, businesses, and destinations
+LOCAL CURRENCY: Kuna; some establishments accept Euros for payment; cash, credit cards, and traveler's checks are accepted at most restaurants, businesses, and destinations

-LOCAL CUISINE: Coastal Croatian cuisine samples from a variety of sources and traditions, with an emphasis on fresh caught seafood.
+LOCAL CUISINE: Coastal Croatian cuisine samples from a variety of sources and traditions, with an emphasis on freshly caught seafood.
 Octopus salad, with onion, parsley, and oil & vinegar dressing is a favorite in Split and Dubrovnik.
 “Black” risotto, with shrimp and shellfish, is another delicious dish perfect for hungry sailors.
 Fresh fish during the summer season include sea bream, bass, and John Dory, often served with Swiss chard, potato, and lemon.

 Getting to Croatia